 Each line can be controlled individually using the "ESC Y W" command.
 A maximum current of 10mA can be switched per line.
+For more power use an external transistor or MOSFET.
 8 inputs

 A voltage of >4V starts an internal port macro.
 However, the inputs can also be queried and evaluated directly via the serial interface ("ESC Y R").
 When the 8 lines are combined, up to 256 port macros can thus be addressed.
 Each of these port macros can change the contents of the screen or switch an output, thus enabling a wide range of control functions.
 To create the port macros you need a PC and the EA DISK240 floppy disk.
 You will find a more detailed description on page 6.
 The automatic port query can be disabled by means of the "ESC Y A 0" command.